vlingo/xoom-cluster/README.md

 The VLINGO/CLUSTER supports scaling a JVM-based DDD Bounded Context (business-driven microservice) with fault tolerance.

-Normally you would use vlingo-lattice to get clustering features, but you may run the sample cluster application to see how it works.
+Normally you would use `vlingo-lattice` to get these clustering features, but you may run the build-in example cluster application to see how it works.
 To do so, reference your `vlingo-*` dependecies, build, and run.
 The cluster is pre-configured for three nodes.
 To run a three-node cluster, start three different console windows and run the following, one in each console:

 ```
 console1:vlingo-cluster> mvn exec:java -Dexec.args=node1